puppyone-ai/Puppys/docs/src/index.md

     self.do_check("pick the news that related to Large Language Models, summarize all the news, and send it to me", show_response=True)
 ```

-While we call the method a "action flow", it can actually be a tree with many different branches.
+While we call the method an "action flow", it can actually be a tree with many different branches.
 Hence, the logic and behavior of the agent will be straightforward.
 It will try to accomplish these milestones one by one by taking a flow of actions.
 More complicated action flows are possible to define using a combination of `do` and `check` (together as `do_check`) methods and the integrated compound statements (e.g. `if`, `while`) in Python.

 ```python
 hacker_news = Mei(value=hacker_news_action_flow)
 hacker_news.run(url="https://news.ycombinator.com/")
 ```

 Finally, we can pass the action flow as an argument to instantiate an agent called `hacker_news`.
 The agent will start working once the `run` method is invoked.
-Now you get a hacker news agent that could fetch hacker news for you!
+Now, you get a hacker newsagent that can fetch hacker news for you!

 ### Example Gallery

 For more examples, you can check the [user cases](https://github.com/PuppyAgent/Puppys/blob/main/user_case/) folder on Github.
-These cases demonstrate how `puppys` can be used to automate various simple tasks, including text games, internet searching or data analysis.
+These cases demonstrate how `puppies` can be used to automate various simple tasks, including text games, internet searching, or data analysis.

 ## What Is an LLM Agent?